-- Existing Year (2013)2
+- Existing Year (2013)

 - Design Year (2040) No-Build

 - Design Year (2040) Build

 The primary source of traffic volumes used in the modeling was the Project-specific Travel Demand Forecasting Memorandum (Fehr & Peers 2016a).
 The traffic memorandum indicates that overall traffic volumes throughout the study area were generally higher during the AM peak hour (8:00 a.m.) than during the PM peak hour (5:00 p.m.).
 Therefore, all modeling of existing and Design Year (2040) traffic noise was based on AM peak hour traffic volumes.
 The traffic memorandum does not include vehicle mix information.
 Vehicle mix information for the US 101 and SR 237 mainlines and ramps was derived from annual average daily truck vehicle mix information provided in the Annual Average Daily Truck Traffic on the California State Highway System (Caltrans 2014).
 A vehicle mix of 96 percent automobiles, 2 percent medium trucks, and 2 percent heavy trucks was used for the US 101 mainline and ramps.
-A vehicle mix of 96 percent automobiles, 1 percent medium trucks (trucks with three or more axles) was used for the SR 237 mainline and ramps.
-The Project traffic engineer provided a vehicle mix of 98 percent automobiles, 1 percent medium trucks, and 1 percent heavy trucks to be used for all local roadways (Fehr & Peers 2016b).
+A vehicle mix of 96 percent automobiles, 1 percent medium trucks (trucks with two axles), and 3 percent heavy trucks, and 1 percent heavy trucks to be used for all local roadways (Fehr & Peers 2016b).

-2 2013 peak-hour traffic volumes were used for the Existing Year condition in order to be consistent with the Project-specific Travel Demand Forecasting Memorandum (Fehr & Peers 2016a).
+&lt;sup>2 2013 peak-hour traffic volumes were used for the Existing Year condition in order to be consistent with the Project-specific Travel Demand Forecasting Memorandum (Fehr & Peers 2016a).